dmitrymomot/gokit/pagination/README.md

 ## Overview

 The pagination package provides utilities for implementing pagination in Go applications, particularly in REST APIs.
 It offers both request parameter parsing and response formatting to standardize pagination across your services.
+The package is thread-safe and designed for use in concurrent applications.

 ## Features

-- Offset/Limit pagination with configurable defaults
+- Offset/limit pagination with configurable defaults
-- HTTP request parameter parsing (page, size)
+- HTTP request parameter parsing for `page` and `size` query parameters
 - Response metadata generation (current page, total pages, etc.)
-- Validation of pagination parameters
+- Validation of pagination parameters with helpful error types
-- Helpful error types for parameter validation
+- Maximum limit enforcement to prevent excessive queries
-- Support for maximum limits to prevent excessive queries
+- Thread-safe operations with no shared mutable state

 ## Usage